janko/rodauth-rails/README.md

 rodauth.close_account
 ```

-This Rodauth instance will be initialized with basic Rack env that allows is it
+This Rodauth instance will be initialized with basic Rack env that allows it
 to generate URLs, using `config.action_mailer.default_url_options` options.

 ## How it works